gravitational/gravity/docs/6.x/cluster.md

 greatly reducing the need for ongoing active management.
 To make this possible, the `gravity` hypervisor launches and manages all Kubernetes Linux daemons.

-When the `gravity` daemon starts, it creates it's own "Master Container".
+When the `gravity` daemon starts, it creates its own "Master Container".
 The Master Container itself is a containerized `systemd` instance.
 It launches the required Kubernetes daemons and contains their dependencies as well as monitoring and support tools.

 Running Kubernetes services from inside the Master Container brings several